THE ROYAL IRISH ACADEMY IS IRELAND'S LEADING BODY OF EXPERTS IN THE SCIENCES AND HUMANITIES

 It is my privilege to serve as President of the Royal Irish Academy.
 I wish to thank you for taking the time to explore the Academy website.

-We are open to all members of the public and invite you to explore the wide range of discourses, workshops and lectures all of which are available online.
-We aim to return to live access as soon as we reach compliance with public health guidelines.
+We are open to all members of the public and invite you to attend the wide range of discourses, workshops and lectures.

 The Royal Charter (1786) sets out the overarching governance structures that remain in place today, while the By-laws provide the rules and regulations under which the Academy operates.
 Read The Charter and By-laws.